GregKaighin/bedfordshire-bicycle-club/README.md

 At the bottom of the page there is a 'back-to-top' button, social media links, and copyright information.

 #### Routes Page

 The routes page shows a map with clickable buttons positioned above it to show routes used by the cycling club.

 Below the map are input fields to allow the user to create their own routes including up to 8 waypoints.

-Routes are displayed on the map along with a panel below, showing a route summary and turn by turn directions, allowing the user to examine routes in detail.
+Routes are displayed on the map along with a panel below, which gives a route summary and turn-by-turn directions, allowing the user to examine routes in more detail.

+The markers and route are dragabble, allowing the user to modify the suggested route.
+The directions panel and route summary are updated when this this occurs.

-The routes and input fields can be cleared by clicking the 'clear route buttons'.
+The routes, input fields and waypoints can be cleared by clicking the 'clear route' buttons.

 The map, routing and directions are provided by Google Maps API.
 The input fields give results biased towards the boundary of the map.
 This uses the places feature of Google Maps API.

 #### Shops Page

-The shops page shows a map showing the location of up to 20 bicycle shops in the Bedfordshire area.
+The shops page shows a map giving the location of up to 20 bicycle shops in Bedfordshire.

+The shops are located by using the 'nearby search' feature of Google Maps API.

 Information about each shop is shown to the user when they click on the marker, including the fields "rating, name, address, phone number, website".
-The website field is a clickable link allowing the user to visit shop websites.
+The website field is a clickable link allowing the user to navigate to shop websites.

-The shops are located by using the 'nearby search' feature of Google Maps API.
 #### Contact Page

 The contact page shows a simple form allowing users to contact the site administrator with queries.
 The form makes use of the EmailJS service.